JeanBaptisteServais/Jojo-detector-/README.md

 <strong>Finally</strong> we can recup the detection and try to make a reconciliation of object liaison from a situation.
 We serve to a plate in one situation for eat, so we search all others objects who can be use in the situation.

 <strong>why did we do a label file ?</strong> We need the dimension for detect an object.
 For example a plate can be 50 cm width and 50 cm height but a spoon need to have for example 5 cm width and 20 cm height.
+Moreover, for a next version we can only detect the part of object for example a handle + a tank is a spoon, a handle + tine = fork !!